ShivamGupta92/iHelp/README.md

 ## TechStack Used

-- Here we have used HTML, CSS, JavaScript, React for Web Development and added Solana payment gateway using Blockchain based technology.
+- Here we have used HTML, CSS, JavaScript, React for Web Development and added Metamask payment gateway using Blockchain based technology.
 - Used MetaMask
 - To know more about Solana: https://solana.com/